-- (i) acts on behalf of an insured in the adjusting negotiating for or effecting the settlement of a claim or claims for loss or damage under any policy of insurance covering real or personal property; or - (ii) on behalf of any other public insurance adjuster, investigates, settles, or adjusts or advises or assists an insured with a claim or claims for loss or damage under any policy of insurance covering real or personal property; or - (B) a person who advertises, solicits business, or holds himself or herself out to the public as an adjuster of claims for loss or damage under any policy of insurance covering real or personal property.
+- (i) acts on behalf of an insured in the adjusting of a claim or claims for loss or damage under any policy of insurance covering real or personal property; or - (ii) on behalf of any other public insurance adjuster, investigates, settles, or adjusts or advises or assists an insured with a claim or claims for loss or damage under any policy of insurance covering real or personal property; or - (B) a person who advertises, solicits business, or holds himself or herself out to the public as an adjuster of claims for loss or damage under any policy of insurance covering real or personal property.

-Section 32.
+Section 3.
 Application for License